Summer-Field/Summer-Field/README.md

 And it's a basement for Field's life pieces.

 Including:
-- guitar score🎼 made by me.
+- guitar tabs🎼 made by me.
-- daily learning note📒 about Music or CS.
+- daily learning notes📒 about Music or CS.
-- self-mumbler...?
+- mumble mumble...?

 #### Where to reach me